Squinkz/vscript_timer/README.md

 float GetSecondsTotal()		// total number of seconds that have passed float GetMsTotal()		// total number of milliseconds that have passed

+float GetStartTime()		// returns an array of the server time when the timer started (similar to GetTime) float GetEndTime()		// returns an array of the server time when the timer ended
+				// (or the current time, if the timer has not ended)

 bool Started()			// whether the timer has been started bool Running()			// whether the timer is currently running (has not been stopped with Stop() or Reset()) bool Paused()			// whether the timer is currently paused